Marker Making in Garment Industry

 • Automatic grading.

-Disadvantages of Computerized Method
+Disadvantages of the Computerized Method

 1. High initial investment